While many pilots opt to buy an iPad for aviation purposes, others prefer Android tablets, especially because they offer better value for money.

 Budget-conscious pilots should look to the Amazon Fire HD 8.

-While the display isn’t as high resolution, and it doesn’t contain a chip that is as powerful as other tablets, the Fire HD 8 will get the job done in the cockpit at a low price.
+While it may not have a display that is as high resolution, or a chip that is as powerful as other tablets, the Fire HD 8 was able to get the job done in the cockpit at a low price.

 What to Consider if You’re a Pilot Buying an Aviation Tablet